AleixoLucas42/homelab/virtual machines/ubuntu-minikube/readme.md

 - I created ssh keys to connect
 - There are a cronjob to dump data from hashicorp vault and store in /home/aleixohome
 - Duplicati app is taking the dump file and backing up to google drive
+- I'm using LOKI to stream kubernetes logs on grafana

 # Created self-signed for Nginx ingress (k8s)
 Stored on vault.